bgotink/kdl/documentation/src/api/format.md

 ```

 All KDL DOM elements that wrap simple values—i.e. `Value`, `Identifier`, and `Tag`—have an optional `representation` property that declares how its value is to be formatted.
-This property is set for all parsed elements and ensures that formatting the elmeent results in as few changes as possible.
+This property is set for all parsed elements and ensures that formatting the element results in as few changes as possible.
 Take care when changing these values, as the representation is not validated when formatting the element.

 ```js